yosp313/Swift-Find/Readme.md

 - [x] On Passport callback, save the user to the DB with relevant data\
 - [x] send the display name and image url to the front end to display them\
 - [x] Implement sessions using cookies and Passport\
+- [x] Update the maxAge of the cookie before production\
 - [] Set the NODE_ENV variable to production before deploying environment

 **Client:**